lateef-taiwo/aws-12-weeks-workshop-challenge/week-1/Readme.md

 * Install required software and tools
     * Install Terraform.
     * Install AWS CLI.
-    * Configure aws cli to be used in Terraform.
+    * Configure aws cli so that it can use Terraform to make api calls to AWS cloud.

 ### Important Terraform commands.